Skip to content

 +0x4B8 UserAndGroups // (varies by build)

-Instead of swapping the entire token pointer, some exploits modify fields within the existing _TOKEN object:
+Instead of swapping the entire token pointer, the attacker can modify fields within the existing _TOKEN.
+This approach overwrites _SEP_TOKEN_PRIVILEGES.Present and _SEP_TOKEN_PRIVILEGES.Enabled with 0xFFFFFFFFFFFFFFFF, enabling all 36 privileges simultaneously.

 Aspect Pointer Swap Privilege Overwrite